SNSystems/dexter/README.md

     $ dexter.py test --builder clang-cl_vs2015 --debugger vs2017 --cflags="/Ox /Zi" --ldflags="/Zi" -v -- tests/nostdlib/fibonacci

-The detailed report is enabled by ```-v``` and shows a breakdown of the information from each check make in each debugger step.
+The detailed report is enabled by `-v` and shows a breakdown of the information from each debugger step.
 For example:

     fibonacci = (0.2832)